Distinguishing f(R) theories from general relativity by gravitational lensing effect: Introduction

 To confront $f(R)$-gravity with observations in Solar System, one can get constraints on the theories from different measurements, such as the E\"{o}tWash experiment \cite{kapner2007tests}, the geodesic precession of gyroscopes measured by Gravity Probe B \cite{Everitt:2011hp} and the precession of the binary pulsars PSR J0737-3039 \cite{Breton:2008xy}.
-At cosmological scales, one would expect to employ $f(R)$ theories to account for the problems of "dark energy" \cite{nojiri2003modified,capozziello2003curvature,Huang:2009vw} and "dark matter" \cite{sobouti2007mathsf,capozziello2009testing,capozziello2012dark} needed in GR.
+At cosmological scales one would expect to employ $f(R)$ theories to account for the problems of "dark energy" \cite{nojiri2003modified,capozziello2003curvature,Huang:2009vw} and "dark matter" \cite{sobouti2007mathsf,capozziello2009testing,capozziello2012dark} needed in GR.
 If $f(R)$ gravity could account for dark matter, besides matching the rotation curves of galaxy clusters, it should also match the measurements on gravitational lensing effect \cite{schneider1996detection}.
 However, it is shown in \cite{Lubini11} that, at $2^{nd}$ order post-Newtonian approximation, a rather general class of $f(R)$ theories is indistinguishable from GR in gravitational lensing effect.
-Nevertheless, we will show in this paper that the class of $f(R)$ theories is indeed distinguishable from GR in gravitational lensing effect at $3^{rd}$ order post-Newtonian approximation.
+Nevertheless, we will show in this paper that a class of $f(R)$ theories is indeed distinguishable from GR in gravitational lensing effect at $3^{rd}$ order post-Newtonian approximation.
+However, the possibility to account for the dark matter problem with $f(R)$ theory in lensing effect is highly suppressed due to this tiny $3^{rd}$ order difference.

+This paper is organized as follows.
 In section \ref{ch:field_equations_fr}, we briefly review the field equations of metric $f(R)$-gravity.
-In Sec. \ref{ch:post_newtonian_expansion} the post-Newtonian approximation of the class of $f(R)$ theories is formulated to the desired order.
-In Sec. \ref{ch:gravitational_lensing} we introduce the gravitational lensing in metric theories of gravity and show how the $f(R)$ gravity can be distinguishable from GR at $3^{rd}$-order post-Newtonian approximation.
+In section \ref{ch:post_newtonian_expansion} the post-Newtonian approximation of a class of $f(R)$ theories is formulated to the desired order.
+In section \ref{ch:gravitational_lensing} we introduce the gravitational lensing effect in metric theories of gravity and show how the $f(R)$ gravity can be distinguishable from GR at $3^{rd}$-order post-Newtonian approximation.
+The difference of the lensing reflection indexes is discussed in an example.
 Finally, conclusions and remarks are given in Sec. \ref{ch:summary}.
 Throughout the paper, the metric tensor $g_{\mu\nu}$ takes the signature $(-,+,+,+)$.